oneananda/AWS_Operations/Learning/001 Amazon EC2/009 EC2 Metrics/README.md

 | **Memory Cache**                  | **Not Available**              | Requires custom metric setup via CloudWatch agent.          |
 | **Page File Usage**               | **Not Available**              | Requires custom metric setup via CloudWatch agent.          |
 | **Application-Specific Metrics**  | **Not Available**              | Requires custom metric setup based on application needs.    |

+### Key Points:

+CPU and Network metrics are available by default.

+__CPU utilization, network traffic, and packets are collected automatically.__

+Memory and Disk-related metrics need a custom setup.

+__Memory utilization, available memory, and disk space metrics need to be manually configured using the CloudWatch agent.__